MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

 6. Enter the required details, and then select **Next**.

-    > [!NOTE]
-    > You can use any valid work or school email address.
+    You can use any valid work or school email address.
 It doesn't have to be the same one that you used in step 2.

 7. In the username field, enter the username from the email address you entered in step 2.
 8. In the company name field, enter the domain name from that email address.
 Then select **Next**.

-    > [!NOTE]
-    > You can't change the company name after the tenant is created.
+    You can't change the company name after the tenant is created.

 9. After you've entered the company name and a green check mark appears, enter a password, and then select **Create my account**.